Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Oracles in descriptive set theory

-This follows from Moschovakis \cite[Lemma 3H.1]{MosBook} because ${\rm eval}\colon\tpbf{\Gamma}_{X\times Y}\times X\to\tpbf{\Gamma}_Y$ is computable if and only if there exists a computable function $S$ which, given a code $\ep$ of $A\in\tpbf{\Gamma}_{X\times Y}$ and $x\in X$, returns a code $S(\ep,x)$ of $A_x\in\tpbf{\Gamma}_Y$.
+This follows from Moschovakis \cite[Lemma 3H.1]{MosBook} because ${\rm eval}_\Gamma\colon\tpbf{\Gamma}_{X\times Y}\times X\to\tpbf{\Gamma}_Y$ is computable if and only if there exists a computable function $S$ which, given a code $\ep$ of $A\in\tpbf{\Gamma}_{X\times Y}$ and $x\in X$, returns a code $S(\ep,x)$ of $A_x\in\tpbf{\Gamma}_Y$.
 Assume that all pointclasses mentioned from here on are given such parametrization.

-A pointclass $\Gamma$ is {\em adequate} if it contains all computable sets, and is closed under computable substitution, $\land$, $\lor$, and bounded quantifiers; see \cite[Section 3E]{MosBook} for the details.
+A pointclass $\Gamma$ is {\em adequate} if it is a lightface pointclass which contains all computable sets, and is closed under $\land$, $\lor$, and bounded quantifiers; see \cite[Section 3E]{MosBook} for the details.
 For example, $\Sigma^i_n,\Pi^i_n,\Delta^i_n$ are adequate.
 Good parametrization lemma implies the following {\em uniform closure theorem}.

 \begin{fact}[see Moschovakis {\cite[Theorem 3H.2]{MosBook}}] Let $\Gamma$ be an $\N$-parametrized adequate pointclass.
 If $\Gamma$ is closed under binary intersection, then $\cap\colon\tpbf{\Gamma}_X\times\tpbf{\Gamma}_X\to\tpbf{\Gamma}_X$ is computable for any $X\in\tau$.
 The same is true for binary union, projection, etc. \end{fact}